 So back to the story.
 The chef fancied the combination of eggs, hollandaise, toast and ham that this dude ordered and put it on the menu.
 The rest is history.

-Want more brunch and cocktail pairing ideas?
+Want more breakfast and brunch ideas?

-- 2 English Muffins halved and toastes
+- 2 English muffins sliced

 - 4 eggs poached

-- 1 cup hollandaise sauce
+- 1 cup Hollandaise sauce

 - 4 slices Canadian bacon

-- fresh parsley for garnish
+- fresh parsley or chives for garnish

 - Make your Hollandaise sauce.